-Our school actively seeks to raise awareness of and prevent all forms of peer-on-peer abuse, e-safety incidents and reduce the risk of pupils suffering any sort of harm/abuse now and in the future by:
+Our school teaches pupils about safeguarding - how to keep themselves safe in the real world and online.
+We aim to raise awareness of and prevent all forms of peer-on-peer abuse, online safety issues and reduce the risk of pupils suffering any sort of mental health problem or harm/abuse now and in the future by:

-- Creating conditions in which our pupils can aspire to and realise safe and healthy relationships; through a planned programme of SRE and PHSE (see SRE Policy 2019 for further information); - Creating a culture in which our pupils and parents/carers feel able to share their concerns openly, in a non-judgmental environment, and have them listened to; - Educating children about the nature and prevalence of peer-on-peer abuse via PSHE and the wider curriculum and ensuring pupils know what to do if they witness or experience such abuse; - Ensuring that no form of peer-on-peer abuse is ever dismissed as horseplay or teasing. - Ensuring pupils understand how to stay safe online and what to do if they have any worries or concerns. - Ensure parents/carers are provided with regular, accurate and clear information about how to help protect their children from harm (including e-safety & peer-on-peer abuse) and what pupils are being taught.
+- Creating conditions in which our pupils can aspire to and realise safe and healthy relationships; through a planned programme of RSE (relationships and sex education), Health Education and PHSE (including mental health and wellbeing (see RSE Policy 2020 for further information); - Creating a culture in which our pupils and parents/carers feel able to share their concerns openly, in a nonjudgmental environment, and have them listened to; - Educating children about the nature and prevalence of peer-on-peer abuse via PSHE and the wider curriculum and ensuring pupils know what to do if they witness or experience such abuse; - Ensuring that no form of peer-on-peer abuse is ever dismissed as horseplay or teasing. - Ensuring pupils understand how to stay safe online and what to do if they have any worries or concerns (see our Online Safety Policy 2020 for more details). - Ensure parents/carers are provided with regular, accurate and clear information about how to help protect their children from harm (including e-safety & peer-on-peer abuse) and what pupils are being taught.